aaparab/coursera-deep-learning-specialization/notes_course_4.md

 - Anchor boxes to identify overlapping objects: To detect two objects, use multiple vectors (called anchor boxes) like above.
 Assign an object to that anchor box which has the maximum IoU.

+## Week 4: Special applications: Face recognition & Neural style transfer

+- One-shot learning: Here the objective is to detect whether the shown face is one among the set of employees' faces or is a stranger.
+The problem is that each employee has only one image stored in the database.

+- Learn the similarity function, d(im1, im2) = degree of difference between images.

+- Siamese network architecture: Make a CNN predict a vector for every image that can be considered as an _encoding_ of the image.
+Then the squared difference between two such encodings can be an example of the similarity function above.
+[Video reference](https://www.coursera.org/learn/convolutional-neural-networks/lecture/bjhmj/siamese-network), [Deepface paper](https://www.cs.toronto.edu/~ranzato/publications/taigman_cvpr14.pdf)

+- Triplet loss function: Look at three images - anchor, positive and negative.
+The positive and anchor are two different images of the same person whereas the negative is not.

+- **Neural style transfer**: Artificially generate an image based on the content of one image and style of another.

+- What do deep ConvNets detect?
+Ng talks about [this paper](https://cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf): Visualizing and Understanding convolutional Networks that illustrates how initial layers of a deep CNN detect simpler objects (basic shapes and lines) whereas further layers detect more complicated objects like human faces and dogs.
+[Video reference](https://www.coursera.org/learn/convolutional-neural-networks/lecture/GboGx/what-are-deep-convnets-learning)

+- Loss function for neural style transfer: Given two images say C and S we would like to generate a third image G (randomly initialized) that takes `content` features from C and `style features from S. The loss function would compute the L^2 difference between the earlier layers of G and S and latter layers of C and S. [Video reference](https://www.coursera.org/learn/convolutional-neural-networks/lecture/CvHv6/content-cost-function)